solsword/dewlight/data/example-help.md

 arrange the nodes:

 - A gathering force pulls all nodes towards the origin.
-This ensures that disconnected nodes to not drift away from the main part of the graph.
+This ensures that disconnected nodes do not drift away from the main part of the graph.
 This force is fairly weak, so it does not introduce very much distortion.
 - A "bubble" force that forces nodes in certain categories out of the center of the graph.
 Nodes with less than 10 total link weight (incoming +